molpopgen/libsequence/REVISION_HISTORY.md

 * War on "mutable".
 The use of this keyword has been removed from the library to the best extent possible.
 * The API for calculations involving codons has been modernized.
 This includes Sequence::Comeron95, Sequence::RedundancyCom95, Sequence::WeightingScheme2 (and derived types), Sequence::WeightingScheme3 (and derived types), Sequence::TwoSubs, Sequence::ThreeSubs, functions in Sequence/PathwayHelper.hpp
+* Private data members for classes have been hidden using the [PIMPL idiom](https://en.wikipedia.org/wiki/Opaque_pointer)

 ## libsequence 1.8.8